openautodata/vehicles/README.md

-# OVCDB
+# The Open Vehicle Configuration Database
-The Open Vehicle Configuration Database
+Also known as the OVCDB.

 ## Data
 The following data is available: